 Case Study #2

-A New York investor purchased a portfolio of bank-owned property, all properties located in his home market except one, a retail complex within a Jewell Foods anchored shopping center in Chicago.
-The property comprised two buildings, one free-standing retail/office building and one strip-configured building connected to the Jewell Foods store.
+New York investor purchased a portfolio of bank-owned property, all located in his home market except one, a 24,000 square foot retail complex separate from but anchored by a national grocery chain.
+The investor property comprised two buildings, one free-standing retail/office building and one strip-configured building connected to the national grocery.

 Realty Gift Fund

-- For the RGF - The benefit of a gift real estate with managed risk, and to convert real estate into excess cash to further the charity’s mission and to make 20 grants to worthy non-profits.
+- For the RGF - The benefit of a gift real estate with managed risk, and to convert real estate into excess cash to further the RGF’s mission to make grants to other worthy non-profits.